Coopertronic/build4repo/README.md

-# Automatic Mass Package Builder and Uploader
+# Automatic Mass Package Builder and Uploading Machine

 This collection of scripts is designed to help automating running and maintaining your own ArchLinux package repository.

-Currently these script only work in a spcific way:
+Currently these script only work in a specific way:

 ### `build4repo`